yongxuantan/Big-Data-using-Spark/README.md

 # Big-Data-using-Spark

-### A repository to describe algorithms and implementations learning during the Big Data Management course.
+### A repository to describe algorithms and Scala implementations learned during the Big Data Management course.

 ```
 Page Rank: